-Notes: This table shows the NAICS2-level aggregate price markups and wage markdowns in the first and last decade of the sample.
-Column (1) contains the NAICS2 code.
-Columns (2) and (3) show the sales-weighted NAICS2-level aggregate price markup in the first and last decade of the sample, respectively.
-Columns (4) and (5) show the wage bill-weighted NAICS2-level aggregate wage markdown in the first and last decade of the sample, respectively.
+Notes: This table shows the NAICS2-level growth in the aggregate price markup and wage markdown from the first to the last decade of the sample.
+Column (1) contains the industry name and Column (2) contains the NAICS2 code.
+Columns (3) and (4) show the sales-weighted NAICS2-level aggregate price markup growth and the wage bill-weighted NAICS2-level aggregate wage markdown growth, respectively.
 The production functions are estimated using the CRS restriction.
 All figures are rounded in accordance with U.S. Census disclosure requirements.